-GB767 Professional Communications (3.00 cr.)

-Prerequisite: An undergraduate accounting degree.
-Restricted to graduate accounting certificate students.
-Corequisite: GB763, GB766, GB768.
+AC710 Professional Communications (3.00 cr.)
+Prerequisite: Restricted to graduate accounting certificate students.
 The course teaches professional people how to communicate more effectively using various media.
 It begins with the basics-grammar, spelling, punctuation-and progresses through audience identification, message creation, communication media, nonverbal communication, and visual presentations.
 Students use a workbook to practice the basics and a textbook to learn the fundamentals of communication via various media.
 The goal is for students to gain the ability to construct an effective document using any available medium and to understand the dynamics of interpersonal communication.
+Closed to students who have taken GB767.
 (Summer only)